Government in medieval Scotland: Court

 Little is known about the structure of the Scottish royal court in the period before the reign of David I, but by the late thirteenth century, it had taken on a distinctly feudal character.
 The major offices were the steward or stewart, chamberlain, constable, marischal and chancellor.
-The office of stewart, responsible for management of the king's household, was created by David I and given as an hereditary office to Walter Fitzalan, whose descendants became the House of Stewart.
+The office of stewart, responsible for management of the king's household, was created by David I and given as an hereditary office to Walter fitz Alan, whose descendants became the House of Stewart.
 The office was merged with the crown when Robert II inherited the throne.

 The other major secular posts also had a tendency to become hereditary, with the chamberlain responsible for royal finances and the constable for organising the crown's military forces, while the marishchal had a leadership role in battle.
 The chancellor, who was usually a clergyman, had charge of the king's chapel, which was also the major administrative centre of the crown, and had control of the letters, legal writs and seals.
 Under him were various posts, usually filled by clerics, including the custodian of the great seal.
 There were also lesser posts, some of which were Gaelic in origin, including senior clerks of the Provend and the Liverence, in charge of the distribution of food, and the Hostarius (later Usher or "Doorward"), who was in charge of the royal bodyguard.